AceCentre/X80/firmware/WirelessSwitch/Readme.md

 But in general cheap batteries will have less capacity.

 Consumption can also vary on different boads.
 My measurements were made with nrf52840 dongle.

+## The snag

+Take a look at ``central_dongle/scan_advertisements.py``

+What you find is that the OS built in BLE device/software drops packets - in short its not reliable.
+See https://github.com/hbldh/bleak/issues/394 which document the issue.

 ## Roadmap